-PURPOSE: The purpose of this RFI is to solicit feedback from industry, academia, research laboratories, government agencies, and other stakeholders aimed at accelerating the progress of wildlife impact minimization technologies to commercial readiness.
+PURPOSE: The purpose of this RFI is to solicit feedback from industry, academia, research laboratories, impact minimization technology developers, government agencies, and other stakeholders aimed at validating the effectiveness and accelerating the commercial readiness of eagle impact minimization technologies.

-In this RFI, "impact minimization technology" or "technologies" means any device (such as a bat deterrent), alteration of operation (such as cut-in-speed adjustment), or any other method (such as painting of turbine blades to increase visibility to eagles) that can be employed at an operational wind energy facility that has the intended effect of reducing impacts (particularly mortality) to wildlife species of concern.
-This definition specifically excludes methods situated in other parts of the mitigation hierarchy, such as pre-construction siting or micrositing impact avoidance measures, or compensatory mitigation.
+In this RFI, "impact minimization technology" or "technologies" means any device meant to deter eagles away from turbine blades; technology designed to automatically detect and classify eagles, with the intent of triggering a deterrent device or alteration of turbine operation (curtailment); or any other method (such as painting of turbine blades to increase visibility to eagles) that can be employed at an operational wind energy facility that has the intended effect of reducing impacts (particularly mortality) to wildlife species of concern.
+This definition specifically excludes methods situated in other parts of the mitigation hierarchy, such as preconstruction siting or micrositing impact avoidance measures, or compensatory mitigation, such as lead abatement programs.